nfoert/jadelauncher_actionstest/README.md

-# jadelauncher
+# Jade Launcher
-Jade Launcher will launch Jade Assistant.
+This repo contains files so that the Jade Launcher can self-update.
+It also allows me to have a backup.